 With your hands on your hips, lift your torso off the ground higher than a crunch but not as high as a full sit-up.
 Your middle/lower back will be on the floor still at the up position.

 Place your hands under your hips.
-Lift your legs 6 inches off the floor and begin walking, raising each leg approximately 36 inches off the ground.
+Lift your legs six inches off the floor and begin walking, raising each leg approximately 36 inches off the ground.
 Keep your legs straight and moving.
-This is a four count exercise.
+This is a four-count exercise.

-Lift your feet 6 inches off the floor.
-Raising both legs approximately 36 inches off the ground, keep your legs straight and off the floor until specified number of repetitions are complete.
+Lift your feet six inches off the floor.
+Raising both legs approximately 36 inches off the ground, keep your legs straight and off the floor until the specified number of repetitions are complete.

-Lay on your back.
-Lift your feet 6 inches off the floor.
-Open and close both legs approximately 36 inches apart, keep your legs straight and off the floor until specified number of repetitions are complete.
+Lie on your back.
+Lift your feet six inches off the floor.
+Open and close both legs approximately 36 inches apart.
+Keep your legs straight and off the floor until the specified number of repetitions are complete.

 Want to Learn More About Military Life?